iand/pgen/README.md

     )

     func generateLevel(level int64) {
-        // These constants control the random
+        // These constants control which random number is returned by the generator const (
-        const (
             numberOfPits = iota
             numberOfEnemies